hamidghasemi69/hamidghasemi69.github.io/_pages/about.md

 - Obtained a Green Card in June 2019 through the **National Interest Waiver (NIW)** for academic achievements.
 As of September 2024, I am a U.S. citizen.

-- Ranked **5th** in the nation‑wide Azad university entrance exam for Bachelor of Science, summer 2009.

 - Ranked **236th** among **310,000** in the nation‑wide public university entrance exam for Bachelor of Science, summer 2009.

 - Admitted to the University of Tehran, **ranked 1st** overall and **ranked 2nd** technology school in Iran, summer 2009.